Christmas Tree Care Tips

 - Use the branches and pine needles as mulch in the garden.

 - Use boughs from your tree to shade broad-leaved evergreen shrubs, insulate perennials, or protect against frost and snow.

 - Create small fragrance pillows by stuffing them with the fir tree’s foliage.

 - Sew scraps of fabric together and fill them with the needles to make fragrant balsam sachets to freshen drawers and closets

 - Use dried-out sprigs to ignite kindling in your wood stove or fireplace.

-For any advice related to trees, or Christmas trees contact Mike at Arbor Man Tree Care!
+For any advice on trees or Christmas trees, contact Mike at Arbor Man Tree Care!